Kotlin/KEEP/proposals/inline-classes.md

 *Overloads*

-Signatures of overloads with inline classes that are erased to the same type on the same position will be conflicting:
+Signatures with inline classes that are erased to the same type on the same position will be conflicting:
 ```kotlin
 inline class UInt(val u: Int)